Amankwafrifa12/Amankwafrifa12/README.md

 ### 🏠 RooMates

-A hostel booking and management platform that streamlines accommodation processes for students and travelers.
+A hostel booking and management platform that streamlines accommodation processes for students and hostel owners.

 ### 🗳️ Artsoc Evotes